ImMattDavison/LinkData/README.md

 let url = 'https://bit.ly/3X9Oa86' // or any other link

 linkdata(url, function (err, response) {
-    console.log(response); // returns an object with redirect to matt.lgbt
+    console.log(response); // returns an object with all the link data (in this case with redirect to matt.lgbt) });
-});
 ```